jackehogan/Spotify-Tastes/README.md

 https://spotipy.readthedocs.io/en/2.16.0/#

 Spotify user data requires authorization, run first cell with spotify username entered as "username" variable.
 Will prompt authorization.
+Either use public playlists or saved songs as data, saved data will require Spotify login/password

-Next run following cells to create dataframe of users songs, default is 1000 most recent in "saved songs"
+Next run following cells to create dataframe of users songs, recommended is using the yearly top 100 or retrieve 1000 most recent in "saved songs"

 Repeat with second users data